darwinia-network/darwinia-docs-deprecated/content/en/crab-tut-nominator.md

   > Please note: 336 era (About 7 days)  will be saved, and you will not be able to claim it if it expires.

-- `change controller account` Change the account  that will be used to control any nominating or validating actions.
+- `Change controller account` Change the account  that will be used to control any nominating or validating actions.
 Should not match another stash or controller.
-- `change reward destination` Change the destination account for any payment as either a nominator or validator.
+- `Change reward destination` Change the destination account for any payment as either a nominator or validator.
-- `set nominees` Re-nominate validator
+- `Set nominees` Re-nominate validator
-- `change session key` If you want to upgrade to become a validator, you need to fill in this item.
+- `Change session key` If you want to upgrade to become a validator, you need to fill in this item.
 [How to become a validator](https://docs.darwinia.network/docs/zh-CN/crab-tut-validator)
-- `set on-chain identity` Set your personal information, such as display, legal name, email, website, twitter and riot.
+- `Set on-chain identity` Set your personal information, such as display, legal name, email, website, twitter and riot.
 Other users can view this information and contact you.